KBS Acquires Olympus Building Services

 "This acquisition combines Olympus' higher education sector expertise with KBS' scale, technology and infrastructure at a crucial period for colleges and universities," said Mark Minasian, CEO and co-founder of KBS Services.
 "Now more than ever, physical plant administrators rely on KBS to be at the table adding value in the design, execution and validation of service protocols that address evolving health and safety requirements."

-Anthony C. Hipple, Olympus CEO, commented: "It has been challenging year for higher education, and we are proud and excited to be joining a partner that can bring tremendous scale and operational efficiency to our clients right out of the gate.
+Anthony C. Hipple, Olympus CEO, commented: "It has been a challenging year for higher education, and we are proud and excited to be joining a partner that can bring tremendous scale and operational efficiency to our clients right out of the gate.
 Joining KBS enables us to expand our efforts nationally, helping educational organizations provide safer, cleaner facilities."

 About KBS